Do you have ongoing and chronic anxiety symptoms due to the complexities of living with fibromyalgia?

 With over-stimulation due to stressors, noise, lights, environmental toxins, it's no wonder that fibromyalgia can bring with it increased alertness that leads to anxiety.

-Symptoms of anxiety include rapid pulse, chest or head pain, sweating, temperature intolerances, insomnia, brain fog, higher than normal cortisol levels, gastrointestinal upset and more.
+Symptoms of anxiety include rapid pulse, chest or head pain, sweating, temperature intolerances, increased adrenaline, insomnia, brain fog, higher than normal cortisol levels, gastrointestinal upset and more.

-On my "Mindbody Science" page, I explain the body's natural pain response.
+On our "Mindbody Science" page, I explain the body's natural pain response.
 I'll repeat it here for clarity.

 The pain signal is first processed by the Brain Stem (our Fight or Flight Center) that connects directly to the nerves of the spinal cord.
 It creates the involuntary withdrawal from the pain source.

 The pain signal is next processed by the Limbic Brain (the seat of our emotions) which may add an emotional quality to the response.
 This is particularly true in the case of unrelenting chronic pain.

 Finally, our Frontal Cortex begins subconsciously planning how to minimize the pain usually by initiating an "alert" state.